7 Best Pasta Restaurants in Florence

 Wine with lunch is perfectly acceptable in Italy!

-You know how to find the best pasta in Florence — now it’s time to put your skills to the test and spend an evening eating like a local!
-Join us for our Florence at Sunset food tour for a foodie adventure you won’t soon forget!
+You know how to find the best pasta in Florence; now it’s time to put your skills to the test and spend an evening eating like a local!
+Join us for our Florence Food & Wine Tour for a foodie adventure you won’t soon forget!